The Shadow of Your Smile

-"The Shadow of Your Smile", also known as "Love Theme from The Sandpiper", is a popular song.
-The music was written by Johnny Mandel with the lyrics written by Paul Francis Webster.
-The song was introduced in the 1965 film The Sandpiper, with a trumpet solo by Jack Sheldon and later became a minor hit for Tony Bennett (Johnny Mandel arranged and conducted his version as well).
+"The Shadow of Your Smile", also known as "Love Theme from The Sandpiper", is a popular song with music by Johnny Mandel and lyrics by Paul Francis Webster.
+The song was introduced in an instrumental version in the 1965 film The Sandpiper, with a trumpet solo by Jack Sheldon, and later became a minor hit for Tony Bennett in a version arranged and conducted by Mandel.
 It won the Grammy Award for Song of the Year and the Academy Award for Best Original Song.
-In 2004 the song finished at number 77 in AFI's 100 Years...100 Songs poll of the top tunes in American cinema.
+In 2004, the song finished at number 77 in AFI's 100 Years...100 Songs poll of the top tunes in American cinema.